Ministerial Forum on Vehicle Emissions

 Submissions to the fuel quality discussion paper are available on the Department of the Environment and Energy's website.

-The Ministerial Forum will also continue to consider other measures to encourage the uptake of low emissions vehicles.
+The Forum will also continue to consider other measures to encourage the uptake of low emissions vehicles.

-Consultation documents remain available for reference only.
+The 2016 consultation documents remain available for reference only.

 To inform discussion around vehicle efficiency and fuel quality standards, the Department of Infrastructure and Regional Development commissioned research by independent expert consultants, ABMARC and IHS Markit respectively.
 The results of both studies are also provided below.